 The FFSB was established by Congress to supervise the Fulbright Program and to officially select students, scholars, teachers, trainees, and other persons to participate in the program.
 Appointed by the President of the United States, the 12-member Board meets quarterly.
-The Board formulates policy for the administration of the program, establishes criteria for the selection of candidates, gives final approval for candidates nominated for awards, and issues an annual report on the state of the Program.
+The Board formulates policy for the administration of the program, establishes criteria for the selection of candidates, and gives final approval for candidates nominated for awards.